-This Thai red curry ramen 2 ways is a new family favorite, with its warm red color and nutty flavors that complement vegetables and meats alike.
+This Thai red curry ramen 2 ways is a recent family favorite, with its warm red color and nutty flavors that complement vegetables and meats alike.
 We like it with tender chicken or mushrooms, red bell peppers and spinach.
-It goes together quickly considering its relatively long list of ingredients, every one worth it.
+It goes together quickly, considering its relatively long list of ingredients, every one worth it.

 In Thai red curry ramen 2 ways, the carnivores’ “way” or portion gets chicken and the vegans’ “way” gets extra mushrooms (or tofu if you like).
 Thai Kitchen curry paste is vegan so that ingredient works for both.
 The spice level can be adjusted by the amount of curry paste, and there is so much flavor that all eaters thought it was great!

 My major change in making this Thai curry ramen 2 ways was to use vegetable broth instead of the bone broth from slow-cooking a whole chicken (as in this post).
 Perhaps I’ll make my own vegetable broth one of these days, but in the meantime, Imagine Foods makes an excellent one.

 And then there’s fish sauce, which I always felt made Thai recipes “taste Thai.”
 But luckily, you have marvelous choices for the salty, umami flavors.
 Coconut aminos or tamari are both vegan and gluten-free.
 For those who hanker after the fish-sauce, place the sauce with the other condiments on your table and let your meat-eaters sprinkle it on after serving.
 (If you do this, let them know to just start with a few drops!)